-Sage-Grouse and the Grey Wolf
+Sage-Grouse and the Gray Wolf

 In March 2010, USFWS determined that protection of the greater sage-grouse under the federal ESA was warranted.
 However, listing the greater sage-grouse was precluded at that time by the need to address other listings facing greater risk of extinction.
 Currently the sage-grouse is listed as a candidate species.
-Because Oregon Department of Fish and Wildlife (ODFW) has the legal authority and responsibility for Oregon wildlife, they have taken a lead role in crafting a Greater Sage-Grouse Conservation Assessment and Strategy with the intent of ensuring that sage-grouse and sagebrush habitats be maintained or enhanced into the future.
+Because the Oregon Department of Fish and Wildlife (ODFW) has the legal authority and responsibility for Oregon wildlife, they have taken a lead role in crafting a Greater Sage-Grouse Conservation Assessment and Strategy which was adopted by the Fish and wildlife Commission in April 2011 with the intent of ensuring that sage-grouse and sagebrush habitats are maintained or enhanced into the future.

-The Gray Wolf is currently listed as an endangered species under OESA and ESA west of Highways 395-78-95.
-Wolves east of that boundary are managed by ODFW through its Wolf Conservation and Management Plan.
+The Gray Wolf is currently listed as an endangered species statewide under the Oregon ESA and west of Highways 395/78/95 under the federal ESA.
+Wolves were federally de-listed on May 5, 2011 east of those highways; the Oregon Wolf Conservation and Management Plan adopted in 2005 and revised in 2010 is being implemented in the delisted area.
 The goal of Oregon's wolf plan is to ensure the conservation of gray wolves as required by Oregon law while protecting the social and economic interests of all Oregonians.
+In 2011, the Oregon Court of Appeals issued an order preventing ODFW from killing wolves under the department's chronic depredation rules.
+In November 2011, the Court extended the stay which has resulted in further lethal control being on hold pending the Court's decision.